Face Off: Stanford GSB vs Berkeley Haas

-Functions within the tech universe, such as entrepreneurship and venture capital, are more associated with brand/prestige of the MBA program than Silicon Valley itself.
-Haass employment reports lack data on entrepreneurs and venture capital placement specifically.
+Functions within the tech universe, such as entrepreneurship and venture capital, are more associated with the brand/prestige of the MBA program than Silicon Valley itself.
+Haas’s employment reports lack data on entrepreneurs and venture capital placement specifically.

 More than tech

-Stanford has far more resources, and it shows through its facilities, faculty caliber, etc. GSB also has less distractions, as it only has the two-year, full-time MBA program.
+Stanford has far more resources, and it shows through its facilities, faculty caliber, etc. GSB also has fewer distractions, as it only has a two-year, full-time MBA program.
 Haas has part-time and EMBA programs, and it encompasses the undergraduates that are part of the Haas School.

 The GSB also has more faculty, approx 100, whereas Haas has around 80.
-These numbers are possibly higher at GSB because of the exclusive focus on its full-time, two-year MBA Program.
-Stanfords MsX program (non-MBA) is a recent addition however; but its a small program.
+These numbers are possibly higher at Stanford because of the exclusive focus on the full-time MBA.
+Stanford’s MsX program (non-MBA) is a recent addition and a small program.

-What are the key differences that prospective MBA students should consider?
+What are the critical differences that prospective MBA students should consider?

 Final notes on each program

-The Haas School is known for its diverse and talented faculty, staff, students and alumni.
-They have created an innovative academic culture that stresses cooperative teamwork, entrepreneurship, a global point of view, and an emphasis on new ideas and fresh perspectives.
-TRANSFORMATION was a theme of the Adcom.
+The Haas School is known for its diverse and talented faculty, staff, students, and alumni.
+They have created an innovative academic culture that stresses cooperative teamwork, entrepreneurship, and a global point of view.
+There's also an emphasis on new ideas and fresh perspectives.
+“TRANSFORMATION” was a theme of the Adcom.
 The program focuses on developing Berkeley leaders.
 Haas believes in helping people find meaningful work.

-Unlike some other programs, Stanfords GSB never publicly releases grades, keeping them a private matter between students and faculty members.
+Unlike some other programs, Stanford’s GSB never publicly releases grades, keeping them a private matter between students and faculty members.
 The GSB offers a highly customized program.
-After a shared experience in the first quarter, students no longer have specific required courses, but select courses to meet their own set of distribution requirements.
-With the help of a faculty adviser, each GSB student creates a study plan to challenge and push themselves, tailored to their past experience level.
+After a shared experience in the first quarter, students no longer have specific required courses but select courses to meet their own distribution requirements.
+With the help of a faculty adviser, each GSB student creates a study plan to challenge and push themselves, tailored to their experience level.